serodriguez68/designing-ml-systems-summary/10-infrastructure-and-tooling-for-ml-ops.md

 	- Cloud compute is elastic but not magical.
 It doesn't actually have infinite compute power and most cloud providers will impose limits on your account.
 You can often contact them and get those limits increased.
 - **Early on**, using public clouds tends to give companies higher returns than buying their own storage and compute layers.
 However, **this becomes less defensible as the company grows**.
 	- Cloud spending accounts for ~50% of the cost of revenue for large companies according to an a16z study.
-	- The high cost of cloud has prompted large companies to start moving their workloads back to their own data centers.
+	- The high cost of cloud has prompted large companies to start moving their workloads back to their own data centres.
 This is called **cloud repatriation.**
 		- Getting into the cloud is easy but moving away from it is very hard.
 Cloud repatriation requires non-trivial up-front investment in both hardware and engineering effort.

 #### Multi-cloud strategies